mre/endler.dev/content/posts/2019/kubernetes/index.md

 ## Summary

 The takeaway is: don't use Kubernetes just because everybody else does.
-Carefully evaluate your requirements and check which tool fits for what you're trying to achieve.
+Carefully evaluate your requirements and check which tool fits the bill.

 If you're planning to deploy a fleet of homogenous services on a large-scale infrastructure, Kubernetes might be the way to go.
 Just be aware of the